charmed-kubernetes/kubernetes-docs/pages/k8s/gatekeeper.md

 juju deploy ch:gatekeeper-audit
 ```

+### Troubleshooting

-### Note: Using RBAC
+#### Using RBAC

-If using RBAC, you must deploy the charms using the `--trust` flag as the charm needs permissions in order to create the necessary resources:
+If using RBAC, you must deploy the charms using the `--trust` flag as the charm needs permissions
+in order to create the necessary resources:

 ```console
 juju deploy --trust ch:gatekeeper-controller-manager juju deploy --trust ch:gatekeeper-audit
 ```

+#### Storage Pool

 ## Policies

-[Policies](https://open-policy-agent.github.io/gatekeeper/website/docs/howto#constraint-templates) are defined as `ConstraintTemplate` CRDs in a language called [rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
-Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.
+[Policies][constraint-templates] are defined as `ConstraintTemplate` CRDs in a language called
+[rego][rego].
+Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate
+to be enforced, and how.

 To get a list of the constraints run: